jeremyprice/GettingGit/lab03.md

 ... make sure you add and commit some changes to your branch, otherwise there will be nothing to push to GitHub ...
 $ git push origin {my_cool_branchname}
 ```
 Now that your changes are up on GitHub, file a Pull Request based on your new branch.
-Go to the scratchpad repo to file your Pull Request.
+Go to the class scratchpad repo to file your Pull Request.
 While you are there be sure to comment on the Pull Requests from your fellow classmates.

 > Note: For more info on Pull Requests go to the [GitHub help page](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)
 ## Conclusions